manuel-uberti/manuel-uberti.github.io/_posts/2018-11-14-deps-shadow-cljs.md

 `boodle` and offer me a nice nREPL server listening on port `8777`, the one I specified in `shadow-cljs.edn`.

-Back in CIDER, `cider-connect` brought up a REPL connected to `shadow-cljs` nREPL server, and from there I used `(shadow/nrepl-select :boodle)` to switch to a CLJS REPL.
+Back in CIDER, `cider-connect-cljs` brought up a REPL connected to `shadow-cljs` nREPL server, and let me select the build I want it operating on (default is `dev`, I just typed in `boodle`).
 Connecting to `boodle` via the browser finalized the connection between my code and the CLJS environment.

 A great journey.
 Once again, `boodle` proved fertile ground to understand the Clojure ecosystem and play with it to learn something new.
 If you want more